alliander-opensource/decentralized-auth/README.md

 ### State of app
 Only the happy flow works at the moment.
 Edge cases and error handling still need to be implemented.

-###  NTRU backend keeps session via URL, this can be sniffed
-Which means an attacker can use the backend to decrypt the MAM data.

 ### DDOS attacks
 Addresses are public.
 So service providers and Raspberry Pi Energy Data Readers can easily be DDOSed.